stain/2016-provweek-tavernaprov/README.md

 Taverna also records provenance of the evolution of the workflow definition
-(including a chain of `wasDerivedFrom` relations), attributions and annotations; for brevity here we focus only on the workflow run provenance.
+(including a chain of `wasDerivedFrom` relations), attributions and annotations; for brevity we here focus on how Taverna's workflow run provenance extends PROV and is embedded with Research Objects.

 ## Data bundle